danoponline/Show-Me-The-Data-Structure/Problem6/explannation6.md

 # Union and Intersection of Two Linked List

-Input: two linked list A and B
+Input: two linked list A and B </br>
 Output: one linked list

 Linked lists are used as input and output for this problem.
-A dictionary is created from the linked list A as an intermediate data structure for lookup constant time lookup.
+A dictionary is created from the linked list A as an intermediate data structure for constant time lookup.
 Keys are elements in A and values are how many of that element in A (frequency).

 ## Algorithm for Union:
 1. Go through linked list A and generate dictionary (time complexity: O(n), space complexity: O(n))